-This is our go-to Peanut Sauce recipe perfect for any Thai inspired dishes.
-It takes spring rolls, noodles dishes, and lettuce wraps to the next level.
+This is our go-to Peanut Sauce recipe, perfect for any Thai-inspired dishes.
+It takes spring rolls, noodle dishes, and lettuce wraps to the next level.
 You have to try this quick and easy sauce.

 Jump to: